Menu

 Expensive

-If you’re looking for the best RC helicopters available, you’ll need to spend anywhere between $150 and $400.
+If you’re looking for the best RC helicopters available, you’ll need to spend more than $200.
 RC helicopters in this price range are often modeled after specific military helicopters and made of high-quality metal parts.
 If you’re serious about your RC helicopters, it’ll cost you.

 Tips